The indoor grow light technological revolution is racing forward, and that’s great news for marijuana growers.

 When we saw the positive results during the first test, we were impressed but still skeptical because one grow test by itself isn’t conclusive proof of anything.

-But after multiple seasons using a variety of marijuana photoperiod and autoflowering marijuana genetics, we concluded that using NextLight from start to finish was the easiest, least expensive, most productive grow light option we’ve found so far.
+But after multiple seasons using a variety of marijuana photoperiod and autoflowering marijuana genetics, we concluded that using NextLight from start to finish is an easy grow light option that produces useful results.

 The 190-watt NextLight Core, especially when used in a 4 x 4 tent, is superior to Black Dog, Fluence, Gavita, Spectrum King, Iluminar, Kind, and several other LED grow light brands that suck down more electricity and cost more to purchase.